Deobandi movement in South Africa: Background

 Ismail Ahmed Cachalia was the second prominent scholar of the Deoband in South Africa.
 Cachalia came from a powerful tradition of political activism.
 He completed his studies at Darul Uloom Deoband in 1930.
 Deoband played a role in shaping his politics because most of his teachers were members of the Indian National Congress or the Jamiat Ulema-e-Hind.
-He was a prominent political activist in South Africa and was a member of the Joint Passive Resistance Committee in 1946 and was arrested for leading a batch of women resistors.
+He was a prominent political activist in South Africa and was a member of the Joint Passive Resistance Committee in 1946 and was arrested for leading a group of women resistors.
 The Government of India honored him with the Padma Shri in 1977.

-One of the most popular personalities of Deoband was Hussain Ahmed Madani, who was the Sheikhul Hadith of Darul Uloom Deoband for a long time.
+One of the most popular personalities of Deoband was Hussain Ahmad Madani, who was the Sheikhul Hadith of Darul Uloom Deoband for a long time.
 At that time, some of his students were from South Africa who had come or later went to South Africa.
 Among them were Muhammad Yusuf Pandor, who runs a madrasa, and Bayejid Afriki, who is his Khalifa.
 Abdul Hakeem Umarji, a senior scholar from South Africa who was a student of Madani, served as the president of the Jamiatul Ulama KwaZulu-Natal.
 Among them, there were several more students who were registered as South Africans in Darul Uloom Deoband, they were: